-Throughout pregnancy your breast may go through painful spells.
-Different changes or hormone surges will cause this pain.
-Massaging the breasts can help relieve the pain.
-If the pain is ongoing for a few days, mild painkiller will make your more comfortable.
+Massaging you breasts can help relieve the pain.
+In fact your other half may even be happy to do this for you!
+If the pain is ongoing for a few days, mild painkillers will make you more comfortable.

-Stimulating your nipples in later pregnancy can put you into labor by releasing oxytocin.
+Stimulating your nipples in later pregnancy (after 37 weeks) can put you into labor by releasing oxytocin.
 Most women will experience tightening after 15 minutes of nipple stimulation.
-Some women swear by it unfortunately professionals don’t recommend it as there are no high quality studies on the practice yet.
+Some women swear by it.
+Unfortunately professionals don’t recommend it as there are no high quality studies on the practice yet.

 Your nipples will also begin to change color.
-At around 3 months pregnant you will notice the nipple getting darker.
-Some biologists believe this helps new-borns to see the nipple better, especially during night feeds.
+At around 3 months pregnant you should notice the nipple getting darker.
+It’s thought this helps new-borns to see the nipple better when nursing, especially during night feeds.

-Your breast will get fuller during pregnancy.
-This may be subtle is some women until baby is born.
-It’s caused by an increase in blood flow, fat stores and breast tissue growth throughout pregnancy.
+This is the change you’ll love to see, like a free boob job.
+Your breast will get fuller during pregnancy or very soon after baby is born.
+It’s caused by an increase in blood, fat and breast tissue growing in pregnancy.
 Growth stops in most women around 32 weeks which is a good time to get fitted for a maternity or nursing bra.

-A side effect of having larger breast is that they will change in shape.
+A side effect of having larger breasts is that they will change in shape.
 Your breasts will be rounder and fuller near to the armpit.
-On average women go up around two cup sizes, but be prepared to go up a few.
+On average expect to go up around two cup sizes, but be prepared to go up a few.

 Another shape change you may notice is protruding nipples.
 They can also have a puffy or swollen appearance.
-This usually doesn’t happen until a few weeks before birth, however it may occur sooner.
-Women with flat or inverted nipples may notice that the nipple has pushed outwards.
+This usually doesn’t happen until a few weeks before birth.
+However, it may occur sooner.
+If you have flat or inverted nipples, you may notice that your nipple are pushing outwards.

 6. Nipple Texture